Fractal Intersections and Products via Algorithmic Dimension: Introduction

 \section{Introduction}

-Classical fractal dimensions, among which \emph{Hausdorff dimension}~\cite{Haus19} is the most important, refine notions of measure to quantitatively classify sets of measure 0.
-In 2000, J. Lutz~\cite{Lutz03b} showed that Hausdorff dimension can be simply characterized using betting strategies called \emph{gales}, and that this characterization can be \emph{effectivized} in order to quantitatively classify non-random infinite data objects.
-This \emph{effective Hausdorff dimension} and other, related \emph{algorithmic dimensions} have been applied to multiple areas of computer science and have proven especially useful in algorithmic information theory~\cite{GuLut08,Nies09,DowHir10}.
+Classical fractal dimensions, among which \emph{Hausdorff dimension}~\cite{Haus19} and \emph{packing dimension}~\cite{Tric82} are the most important, refine notions of measure to quantitatively classify sets of measure 0.
+In 2000, J. H. Lutz~\cite{Lutz03b} showed that Hausdorff dimension can be simply characterized using betting strategies called \emph{gales}, and that this characterization can be effectivized in order to quantitatively classify non-random infinite data objects.
+This approach yielded \emph{algorithmic fractal dimensions}, which have been applied to multiple areas of computer science and have proved especially useful in algorithmic information theory~\cite{Mayo08}.

-The connection between algorithmic and classical dimensions has more recently been exploited in the other direction, i.e., to apply algorithmic information theoretic methods and intuition to classical fractal geometry (e.g.,~\cite{Reim08,BeReSl16}).
-A \emph{point-to-set principle} of J. Lutz and N. Lutz~\cite{LutLut17}, stated here as Theorem~\ref{thm:p2s}a, characterizes the classical Hausdorff dimension of any set in $\R^n$ in terms of the algorithmic dimensions of its individual points.
+The connection between algorithmic and classical dimensions has more recently been exploited in the other direction, i.e., to apply algorithmic information theoretic methods and intuition to classical fractal geometry (e.g.,~\cite{Reim08,BeReSl18}).
+A \emph{point-to-set principle} of J. H. Lutz and N. Lutz~\cite{LutLut18}, stated here as Theorem~\ref{thm:p2s}, characterizes the classical Hausdorff dimension of any set in $\R^n$ in terms of the algorithmic dimensions of its individual points.

-In the same work, J. Lutz and N. Lutz showed that this principle gives rise to a new, pointwise technique for dimensional lower bounds, and, as a proof of concept, used this technique to give an algorithmic information theoretic proof of Davies's 1971~\cite{Davi71} theorem stating that every Kakeya set in $\R^2$ has Hausdorff dimension 2.
-This bounding technique has since been used by N. Lutz and Stull~\cite{LutStu17} to make new progress on a problem in classical fractal geometry by deriving an improved lower bound on the Hausdorff dimension of generalized Furstenberg sets, as defined by Molter and Rela~\cite{MolRel12}.
+In the same work, J. H. Lutz and N. Lutz showed that the point-to-set principle gives rise to a new, pointwise technique for dimensional lower bounds, and, as a proof of concept, used this technique to give an algorithmic information theoretic proof of Davies's 1971 theorem~\cite{Davi71} stating that every Kakeya set in $\R^2$ has Hausdorff dimension 2.
+This bounding technique has since been used by N. Lutz and Stull~\cite{LutStu20} to make new progress on a problem in classical fractal geometry by deriving an improved lower bound on the Hausdorff dimension of generalized Furstenberg sets, as defined by Molter and Rela~\cite{MolRel12}.